lightning/bolts/02-peer-protocol.md

 channel altogether.

 There is similarly no acknowledgment for `closing_signed`, or `shutdown`, so they are also retransmitted on reconnection.
+In the case of `closing_signed`, negotation restarts on reconnection, so it need not be an exact retransmission.

 The handling of updates is similarly atomic: if the commit is not acknowledged (or wasn't sent) the updates are re-sent.
 However, we